NorthWestern Energy Group, Inc. research snapshot

 Business essence

-NorthWestern Energy is a regulated electric and natural gas utility that generates predictable, commission-approved revenue by delivering essential energy services to approximately 718,000 customers in Montana, South Dakota, and Nebraska.
+NorthWestern Energy is a regulated electric and natural gas utility that earns commission-approved returns by delivering essential energy to roughly 718,000 customers in Montana, South Dakota, and Nebraska.
+TTM revenue reached $1.69 billion, with electric segment revenue of about $1.34 billion.

 Moat

-The moat is defined by regulated monopoly service territories, long-term utility franchise agreements, and the essential nature of electricity and natural gas.
-Competitors cannot legally enter these service areas.
-The moat is stable and durable, but pricing is controlled by regulators, not the company.
+The moat is defined by regulated monopoly service territories, municipal franchise agreements, and the essential nature of electricity and natural gas.
+Competitors cannot legally enter these service areas, but regulators, not the company, set prices and allowed returns.

 Munger risk inversion